 The fire system that was installed comprises an Advanced Electronics fire panel and repeater, and over 150 Apollo fire detection points.
 It is networked to an IP gateway to enable remote management, and the system design takes into consideration the very specific needs of each area of the building.
 For example, multi-sensors were installed in the production areas where soldering is regularly carried out during working hours.
-The sensors are set to function as heat sensors during the day and switch to a higher level of sensitivity, which includes smoke detection, at night.
+The sensors are set to function as heat sensors during the day, then switch to a higher level of sensitivity, including smoke detection, at night.
 This ensures the sensors provide maximum protection, whilst avoiding accidental activation by solder smoke.

 It was essential that the installation of the new system did not disrupt Naim Audio’s production processes.
 Our engineers worked closely with the company to agree an installation schedule that would cause minimal disruption to its operations.
-This included completing work where noise and dust were inevitable outside core working hours.
+This included ensuring work that would create noise and dust would be conducted outside Naim’s core working hours.

 Neil Carden commented, “We produce a very high quality product and cannot afford quality or output to drop.
 We were more than impressed with Chris Lewis Fire & Security’s management of the installation process and the way they minimised disruption to our business.
 They worked extremely hard to operate around us and always left the place clean and tidy.”

-Naim Audio’s new fire protection system is a robust, extendable and intuitive system that satisfies the company’s insurance requirements.
-With the design taking into consideration the specific functions and requirements of each area of the building, the company can have complete confidence that it is adequately protected from smoke and fire at all times.
+Naim Audio’s new fire protection system is a robust, extendable and intuitive system that more than satisfies the company’s insurance requirements.
+The design takies into consideration the specific functions and requirements of each area of the building.
+That way, the company can have complete confidence that it is adequately protected from smoke and fire at all times.

-Having the system networked to an IP gateway enables our engineers to provide remote management and fault diagnosis, which delivers faster resolution of issues and reduces the need for call-outs.
+Having the system networked to an IP gateway allows our engineers to provide remote management and fault diagnosis.
+The result is faster resolution of issues and a reduced need for physical technician call-outs.